-This report is timely.
-As the United Kingdom has now left the European Union, opportunities arise to shape government policy for a kinder world for animals.
+This is timely, as the United Kingdom has now left the European Union, opportunities arise to shape government policy towards a kinder world for animals.
 At the time of writing, the Department of Environmental, Food and Rural Affairs has just closed a public consultation concerning the fur trade in Great Britain.
-On page 7 we will look at fur in more detail and highlight recent successes in stopping this cruel industry.